“Hunger is actually the worst weapon of mass destruction; it claims millions of victims, each year.” -Inacio Lula da Silva

 Through this programme, widows, indigent persons and physically challenged were first screened with the standard 2013 Nigerian PPI (Progress out of Poverty Index) to objectively ascertain their correspondent level of poverty and monitor the gradual progress our intervention makes to alleviate this finding, Thereafter, the Foundation distributes food items, money and provisions on a monthly basis to the selected persons.
-There are currently in more than fourteen centres across the nation.
+There are currently in more than twenty-three (23) centres across the nation.

 OJI RIVER SCHOOL OF THE BLIND

 We support students of Oji river special school for the blind deaf and dumb with food items, beverages and financial donations every month in Enugu state.

 We also regularly give toiletries, food items and special intervention to inmates of all the prisons in Anambra State and randomly selected prisons in Lagos State.